Best Spice Saffron Health Benefits!

 Spice of the Sun for Mild to moderate depression

-It is considered the Sun's spice because of its bright color and ability to brighten mood and emotions.
+It is considered the Sun's spice because of its bright colour and ability to brighten moods and emotions.

 Several studies have found that it possesses antidepressant-like properties.
 A meta-study of this spice shows that it comprises important properties that protect our neurons and regulate the release of various hormones in the body, including serotonin (the happy hormone) (source: Lopresti and Drummond, 2014).

-This spice's effects are similar to antidepressant medicines but with fewer side effects (Shaifee et al., 2018).
+This spice's effects are similar to antidepressant medicines but with fewer side effects.

 While these results are promising, a vast amount of research is required for this spice to be a part of medicines for treating depressive disorder.